Balzan Colloquium

 The foundation’s funding is for people who come from one of the five regions included in the award.
-Applicants must be current graduate students or have received the PhD within the past five years (i.e., in 2019 or later).
-Preference will be given to people still in their home region, though you can also apply if you have gone abroad for graduate studies.
+Applicants must be current graduate students or have received the PhD within the past dozen years (i.e., in 2014 or later).
+We do not consider race, ethnicity, national origin, or sex in making selections for this program.
+Preference will be given to people still in the region, though you can also apply if you have gone abroad for graduate studies.
 Preference will also be given to applicants whose work actively engages with the year’s topic and who show promise of producing publishable work of high quality.

-To apply for the Balzan Colloquium, fill out the full regular IWL application, and check the box on the form indicating your wish to join the colloquium.
-You should also be sure in your personal statement to indicate the basis of your interest in the year’s Colloquium topic, and the ways in which you’d expect the colloquium to be useful to you in further developing your interests.
+To apply for the Balzan Colloquium, fill out the full regular IWL application, and rank first the Balzan colloquium when you get to the question about choosing your colloquium.
+You should also be sure in your personal statement to indicate your scholarly contribution to this year’s Colloquium topic, and the ways in which you’d expect the colloquium to be useful to you in your scholarly work.

 FAQs